Mainie Wool - A Uniquely Australian Fashion Story

 Authentic Aboriginal Designs from Mainie's Woolmark Australian Merino Wool Collection

-Since the launch of the first Mainie fashion collection in 2015, our exquisite melding of luxurious textiles and the world’s oldest art has evolved as a distinctively Australian fashion brand that is now loved and cherished by stylish people around the world.
+Six years later in 2021 and Mainie’s exquisite melding of luxurious textiles and the world’s oldest art has since evolved as a distinctively Australian fashion brand that is now loved and cherished by stylish people around the world.

-Mainie is delighted to present six authentic Aboriginal designs in our wool scarf collection.
+Mainie is proud to present the six stunning designs in our new wool scarf collection.

 From left: Desert Journey Dreaming by Mary Napangardi Gallagher, Desert Tracks Dreaming by Valma Nakamarra White, Rock Pools Dreaming by Joy Nangala Brown